LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 All being well, use the following sections to test your code changes, step by step.

 <!---:::note--->
->**`ⓘ` NOTE**
+>**`ⓘ` SIDE NOTE**
 >These sections might be greatly simplified later when it becomes unnecessary to run crawlers because the Data Catalog is updated directly by the ingestion jobs.
 Indeed, it might be simplified even further, for example, by combining **(2) the parse-job** with **(3) the recast-job**.
-It can be envisioned, running combined jobs with data-frames still held in memory; held situ instead of re-scanning the same S3 data over-and-over and writing to S3 more times than actually needed.
+Thus, it can be envisioned, running combined jobs with data-frames still held in memory; held in situ instead of re-scanning the same S3 data over-and-over and writing to S3 more times than actually needed.
 <!---:::--->

 ### 1. Testing the Tascomi API Ingestion